savoraTheGlobalApp/telehealth/README.md

 ---

-**Disclaimer**: Sapiens Health provides consultation services and medical opinions only.
+**Disclaimer**: Qurelink AI provides consultation services and medical opinions only.
 We do not provide prescriptions or replace in-person medical care.
-For emergencies, please contact your local emergency services immediately.
+For emergencies, please contact your local emergency service